-The Fund's investment objectives are to generate income while providing long-term capital growth primarily by investing directly or indirectly in fixed income securities and, to a lesser extent, in equities.
+The Fund's investment objectives are to generate some income while providing capital growth over the long-term primarily by investing directly or indirectly in fixed income and equity securities.
 To achieve its objectives, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.